 - Suggest that the prospective employee or current employee take a lie detector test.

 - Inquire about the results of any lie detector test administered by a job applicant or current employee.

-- Threatening administrative action against a job applicant or employee that refuses to take a polygraph.
+- Threatening administrative action against a job applicant or employee who refuses to take a polygraph.

-A veteran polygraph test beater and former National Security Agency employee, Russell Tice recently stated that the test conducted in the modern age is quite easy to fool.
+A veteran polygraph test beater and former National Security Agency employee, Russell Tice, recently stated that the tests conducted in the modern age are quite easy to fool.
 This human lie detector boasts an impressive 15 polygraph tests during his 20-year career working for the government.